 Most people simply do not have thousands in cash to go out and purchase a vehicle.
 As a result, most of us need financing or a loan to get the car we want.
-When you buy a new or used car from a dealership, the dealership can often offer financing, but that is not the case with private sales.
+Here are some requirements that you need to adhere to in order to finance a private sale vehicle.

 Generally, the car should have under 180,000 KM in order to qualify for most types of financing.
 Cars with more than that are typically on their last legs and will suffer more issues due to increased wear and tear.
 As such, lenders are less likely to approve your car for financing.

 Any car that is older than a decade will see its value drop fairly significantly, so much so that the loan you get might actually be worth more than the car itself.
 Buying a slightly newer vehicle is a good way to ensure that you can get the financing that you need.

-Status of the Vehicle
+Status Of The Vehicle

 You might struggle to get financing for a vehicle that has been rebuilt, which means it was in a large enough accident to warrant it a salvage title.
 While the car has likely been fixed, huge accidents can lead to structural damage that you cannot see.
 This type of damage could lead to some expensive repairs down the road.
 Many lenders might not finance a vehicle that has been rebuilt.

 While this can differ depending on where you go, lenders generally don’t like to lend less than $5000.
-If the car is less than that, there is a good chance it doesn’t meet the above criteria.
+If the car costs less than that, there is a good chance it doesn’t meet the above criteria.

 If the vehicle you are interested in purchasing in a private sale satisfies these four requirements, you shouldn’t have too much difficulty locating a lender to help you out with the financing.